CSCI4850/S18-team4-project/README.md

 #   Team Perceptron
 This project uses Feed Forward and Convolutional Neural Networks to classify Poker Hands.
-We are using Poker Hand Data Set obtained from UCL Machine Learning Repository.
+We are using Poker Hand Data Set obtained from [UCL Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Poker+Hand).
 A detailed walkthrough of the project can be found in the demo/demo.pdf.

-## DEMO:

-## Dependences:
+## Demo and Dependences:
 1. [Jupyter Notebook](http://jupyter.readthedocs.io/en/latest/install.html) - Environment

 2. [Treys Package](https://github.com/ihendley/treys/tree/master/treys) - This will be used to handle our deck of cards.

 3. Make a local copy of this repo.

     $ git clone git@github.com:CSCI4850/S18-team4-project.git

-4. Open the file demo.ipynb located in the demo folder and follow it to learn about our project.
+4. Walkthrough the demo.ipynb located in the demo directory to learn about our project.
+The Feed Forward and Convolutional Neural Networks can be found in model directory.

 ## References